a20351766/udo.1.4.0/docs/source/whatis.md

 independently configured per application.

 There is fair agreement in the industry that there is no "one blockchain to rule them all".
-Hyperledger Fabric can be configured in multiple ways to satisfy the diverse solution requirements for multiple industry use cases.
+Hyperledger UDO can be configured in multiple ways to satisfy the diverse solution requirements for multiple industry use cases.

 ## Permissioned vs Permissionless Blockchains